 Of course this list could go on and on, but instead of focusing on all the ways that can bring about failure, lets focus on what you can do to ensure success.

-The easiest way to get healthy and to lose weight is by making it fun and easy and by integrating into your already existing daily schedule.
+The easiest way to get healthy is by making it fun and easy and by integrating workplace weight loss into your already existing daily schedule.
 A great way to do this is by replacing sitting at your desk with weight loss walking at a treadmill desk or bike desk.

 Walking 10,000 Steps a Day